vrurg/vrurg.github.io/_posts/2022-04-23-Lock-Benchmarking.md

 `Lock::Async` is built around `Promise` and `await`.
-The point is that in Raku `await` tries to release a thread and return it back into the scheduler pool, making it immediately available to the user.
+The point is that in Raku `await` tries to release a thread and return it back into the scheduler pool, making it immediately available to other jobs.
 So does `Lock::Async` too: instead of blocking, its `protect` method enters into `await`.

-BTW, it might be surprising to many, but `lock` method of `Lock::Async` doesn't actually lock.
+BTW, it might be surprising to many, but `lock` method of `Lock::Async` [doesn't actually lock by itself](https://docs.raku.org/type/Lock::Async#method_lock).

 ## Atomics